 The qui tam lawsuit alleges, among other things, that we violated the False Claims Act by knowingly making false statements, and submitting false records or statements, from at least 2001 to the present, to get false or fraudulent claims paid or approved, and asserts that we have improperly compensated certain of our enrollment counselors in violation of the Title IV law governing compensation of such employees, and as a result, improperly received Title IV program funds.
-See "Regulation - Regulation of Federal Student Financial Aid Programs - have violated the Title IV law governing compensation.
-While we believe that our compensation practices with respect to our enrollment personnel, including providing non-cash awards, have violated the Title IV law governing compensation.
+See "Regulation - Regulation of Federal Student Financial Aid Programs - Incentive compensation rule."
+The complaint specifically alleges that some of our compensation practices with respect to our enrollment personnel, including providing non-cash awards, have violated the Title IV law governing compensation.
 While we believe that our compensation policies and practices at issue in the complaint have not been based on success in enrolling students in violation of applicable law, the Department of Education's regulations and interpretations of the incentive compensation law do not establish clear criteria for compliance in all circumstances and some of our practices, including in respect of non-cash awards, have not been within the scope of any specific "safe harbor" provided in the compensation regulations.
-The complaint seeks treble the amount of unspecified damages sustained by the federal government in connection with our receipt of Title IV funding, a civil penalty for each violation of the Palse Claims Act, attorneys' fees, costs, and interest.
-We filed a motion to dismiss this case in November 2008, which was denied by the court in February 2009, and we have continue to vigorously contest this lawsuit.
-If it were determined that any of our compensations, any of which could have a material adverse effect on our business, prospects, financial condition and results of operations and could adversely affect our stock price.
-We cannot presently predict the ultimate outcome of this qui tam case or any liability or other sanctions that may r
+The complaint seeks treble the amount of unspecified damages sustained by the federal government in connection with our receipt of Title IV funding, a civil penalty for each violation of the False Claims Act, attorneys' fees, costs, and interest.
+We filed a motion to dismiss this case in November 2008, which was denied by the court in February 2009, and we have continued to vigorously contest this lawsuit.
+If it were determined that any of our compensation practices violated the incentive compensation law, we could experience an adverse outcome in the qui tam litigation and be subject to substantial monetary liabilities, fines, and other sanctions, any of which could have a material adverse effect on our business, prospects, financial condition and results of operations and could adversely affect our stock price.
+We cannot presently predict the ultimate outcome of this qui tam case or any liability or other sanctions that may result.
+It is possible that during the course of the litigation or the related Office of Inspector General investigation other information may be discovered that would adversely affect the outcome of the litigation.

 Pursuant to the court's mandatory scheduling order, we have entered into settlement discussions with respect to the qui tam matter with the relator.
 In connection with such discussions, we are negotiating for a comprehensive settlement that would include, among other things, the resolution by the Office of Inspector General of its investigation.
 Accordingly, any such settlement would need to be approved not only by the relator, but by the U.S. Department of Justice (which has authority to approve settlements of False Claims Act matters), and the Department of Education.
-While we cannot assure you that this matter will be settled on terms acceptable to us or at all, we do not believe that any potential settlement, if in the amount (which we believe is generally in the range of other settlements of similar qui tam litigation against other for-profit education companies) and on the terms currently under discussion, will materially adversely affect our business, operating, or liquidity, although any charge taken in connection with such a potential settlement would likely be material to our operating results and cash flow for the periods affected by the charge.
+While we cannot assure you that this matter will be settled on terms acceptable to us or at all, we do not believe that any potential settlement, if in the amount (which we believe is generally in the range of other settlements of similar qui tam litigation against other for-profit education companies) and on the terms currently under discussion, will materially adversely affect our business, operations, or liquidity, although any charge taken in connection with such a potential settlement would likely be material to our operating results and cash flow for the periods affected by the charge.
 If such settlement does not occur, we would continue to vigorously defend this lawsuit.